Orange County Alcohol Rehab

 How we help those struggling with Alcohol Use Disorder at our Alcohol Rehab in Orange County

-At Hotel California by The Sea, our Orange County alcohol rehab is equipped to assist patients with alcohol withdrawal management and other symptoms related to alcohol detox.
-In severe cases of alcohol addiction in which a heavy drinker suddenly stops or reduces alcohol intake, they experience alcohol withdrawal syndrome.
 Our alcohol detox and alcohol rehab treatment program follows the American Society of Addiction Medicine (ASAM) protocols for alcohol withdrawal management.
-The corresponding symptoms can have serious health implications where the patient will need to be medically monitored and assessed for their health and safety.
+The corresponding symptoms can have serious health implications.
+In these cases patients will need to be medically monitored and assessed for their health and safety.
 Some of the common symptoms of alcohol withdrawal include:

 - Anxiety and depression